 - Final Newhouse State Environmental Policy Act (SEPA) environmental review documents have been released.

-- Occupants in the existing Newhouse building are expected to move into the Legislative Modular Building in Dec.
+- Occupants of the existing Newhouse building moved into the Legislative Modular Building in Dec.
 2022.

 - Hoffman Construction Company of Washington is under contract to perform General Contractor/Construction Manager (GC/CM) services.